soodrajesh/aws-bedrock-terraform/README.md

 - Configures secure access controls and permissions
 - Easy deployment and cleanup with Terraform

+**Note:** Bedrock model invocation logging must be enabled via the AWS Console or CLI.
+Terraform cannot enable logging for Bedrock models directly; it only provisions the S3 bucket for logs.

 ## Prerequisites

 - [AWS CLI](https://aws.amazon.com/cli/) installed and configured with profile `raj-private`